Albert Baldwin Bantock

-Albert Baldwin Bantock (1862–8 February 1938), served as Mayor of Wolverhampton for three terms.
+Albert Baldwin Bantock (6 April 1862–8 February 1938), served as Mayor of Wolverhampton for three terms.

 Early life

-Born in Wolverhampton in 1862, his father was Thomas Bantock, also a mayor of Wolverhampton, and he was educated at Tettenhall College before joining the family firm of Thomas Bantock & Co., coal and iron agents.
+Born in Wolverhampton on 6 April 1862, the second son of Thomas Bantock, also a mayor of Wolverhampton, and he was educated at Tettenhall College before joining the family firm of Thomas Bantock & Co., coal and iron agents.
 Bantock was brought up in the family home, Merridale House, now Bantock House, and lived there for the rest of his life, spending time and money improving it.

 Politics

 Bantock was a Liberal supporter and was elected to the town council in 1900.
 He was chairman of the finance committee and served as Mayor of Wolverhampton in 1905/06, 1906/07 and again in 1914/15.
 Bantock is credited with bringing several improvements to the town including the West Front gardens at St Peter's and changes to Queen Square.

 Bantock was both a borough and a county magistrate, and in 1920 he was appointed High Sheriff of Staffordshire.